Crypto-TII/CryptographicEstimators/docs/github/documentation.md

 ## Notes

-- The documentation generation process requires the library to be installed (either in development mode or via pip)
+- The documentation generation process requires the library to be installed.
 - RST files are automatically generated from docstrings, so keeping docstrings up-to-date ensures accurate documentation
 - The Docker variant is particularly useful for CI/CD pipelines or systems with limited package management options